AntonisGkortzis/fun-in-Athens/guide.md

 <img src="media/acropolisMuseum.jpg" alt="drawing" width="500"/>

 The Acropolis Museum is consistently rated as one of the best museums in the world.
 Devoted to the Parthenon and its surrounding temples, it is cleverly perched above Athens like a luminous box.
-The large glass panes beautifully draw in the ancient and modern parts of the city, making it a truly evocative experience.
-Designed by New York’s, Bernard Tschumi, with local Greek architect Michael Photiadis, it is the perfect sanctuary for the ancient artefacts that were found in and around the Acropolis and successfully deconstructs how the Parthenon sculptures once looked to the citizens of ancient Athens.
+The large glass panes beautifully draw in the ancient and modern parts of the city, making it a must-see building and a wonderful place to visit.
+It wasdesigned by New York’s, Bernard Tschumi, with local Greek architect Michael Photiadis, it is focused on the findings of the archaeological site of the Acropolis of Athens and successfully deconstructs how the Parthenon sculptures once looked to the citizens of ancient Athens.

 *Information retrieved from:* [Why Athens](https://whyathens.com/the-acropolis-museum/) |
 *Photo retrieved from:* [Santorini Dave](https://santorinidave.com/best-things-to-do-athens)